OctopusDeploy/blog/blog/2021-01/real-world-release-management/index.md

 ![releases already deployed messages](approval-message-with-release-already-in-environment.png)

 Now it is time to schedule the release to deploy to ** Production**.
-Using the built-in tool we can schedule it to run at 7 PM tonight.
+Using the built-in tool, we can schedule it to run at 7 PM tonight.

 ![schedule release to deploy to Production](schedule-release-to-production.png)

-When the release is deployed it will pull the approvals from the **Prod Approval** environment.
+When the release is deployed, it will pull the approvals from the **Prod Approval** environment.

 ![the approval came from an earlier environment](release-management-approval-from-prod-approval.png)

 ### Scenario: Scaling out infrastructure

 I'll admit this is one scenario I didn't think of until a user asked.
 In a nutshell, the user has a deployment target trigger on the parent project.
-When a new deployment is added they want to redeploy all the current releases, but only for that specific machine.
+When a new deployment is added, they want to redeploy all the current releases, but only for that specific machine.

-With the new step template, that can be accomplished.
+With the new step template, scaling out infrastructure can be accomplished via the parent project.
 The first step is to update all the steps **Force Redeployment** parameter to be `When deploying to specific machines`.

 ![redeploy when deploying to specific machines](release-management-redeploy-when-deploying-to-specific-machines)